feathers-plus/docs/source/v1/feathers-vuex/model-classes.md

 Every service now includes a new `FeathersVuexModel` Class and new records are instantiated with that class before getting added to the store.

+## Model attributes

+The following attributes are available on each model:

+- `servicePath {String}` - `Model.servicePath` is the path passed to create the FeathersClient service.
+- `namespace {String}` - `Model.namespace` holds the value that was used to register the module with Vuex.
+This will match the `servicePath` unless you've provided a custom namespace in the [Service Module options](./index.html#Use).
+- `store {Vuex Store}` - Use `Model.store` to access the Vuex store. [example](./common-patterns.html#Accessing-the-store-from-hooks)

 ## Model Methods

 ### Model.find(params)